All Episodes

 And now they're even going further.

-If you want to talk about Jim Crow 2.0, I guess we can do that because you have uh Rhode Island Senator.
+If you want to talk about Jim Crow 2.0, I guess we can do that because you have Rhode Island Senator.

 Rhode Island's a beautiful state.

-I live there for a while.
+I lived there for a while.

 There's no minorities at all.